Ocean's Thirteen: Plot

 Ocean institutes the final part of the plan by having FBI agents on his payroll arrive at the hotel and arrest Livingston Dell on suspicion of rigging the card-shuffling machines, allowing them to be replaced with actual rigged ones.
-Another FBI agent arrests Linus for switching the diamonds with fakes.
+The same FBI agent arrests Linus for switching the diamonds with fakes.
 The agent takes Linus away and he turns out to be his father Robert, whom Ocean enlisted.
 Trying to evacuate from the roof, they are intercepted by Toulour.
-He takes the diamonds and parachutes off the roof after tricking Linus with an unloaded pistol.
+He takes the diamonds off Linus and parachutes off the roof after tricking him with an unloaded pistol.
 However, Ocean anticipated this and never had Linus make the switch.
-Linus and his father escape in a helicopter piloted by Basher, tearing the case of diamonds off the roof.
+Linus and his father escape in a helicopter piloted by Basher, tearing the case of diamonds out through the roof.
 The earthquake is triggered and the players evacuate with millions of dollars in winnings.
-Ocean tells Bank he is the mastermind behind everything and that they did it for Reuben.
-He reminds him that he cannot get revenge, since Danny knows all of Bank's associates and they prefer him over Bank.
-He cannot go to the police either due to Bank's illegal activities.
+Ocean tells Bank he is the mastermind and that they did it for Reuben.
+He reminds him that he cannot get revenge, since Danny knows all of Bank's associates, who prefer him over Bank.
+He also cannot go to the police due to Bank's illegal activities.

 With their share of the winnings, Ocean's crew buy property on the Strip for Reuben to build his own casino.
 Ocean donates Benedict's $72 million portion of the take to charity in Benedict's name, forcing him to admit his philanthropy on The Oprah Winfrey Show.

-Ocean, Rusty, and Linus say their goodbyes at the airport.
-Before he boards his flight, Rusty gives his last coin to the real Five Diamond reviewer to play on a slot machine in the terminal.
-The reviewer, unaware that the slot machine is rigged, wins $11 million and publicly celebrates his winnings as Rusty walks away grinning.
+Ocean, Rusty, and Linus say goodbye at the airport.
+Before boarding his flight, Rusty gives his last coin to the real Five Diamond reviewer to play on a slot machine in the terminal.
+The reviewer, unaware it is rigged, wins $11 million and publicly celebrates his winnings as Rusty walks away grinning.